rtCamp/Frappe-Manager/docs/concepts/web-serving.md

-# Web Serving & Concurrency
+# Web serving and concurrency

 How a request reaches your site, and how many requests a bench can handle at once.